 Return

 The other side of learning about humanity and life through experience, fiction and art is learning about physical reality through science and research (if you're religious, or into reading your philosophy directly, feel free to add these to the list).
 And as such, both in support and contrast with many of my other hobbies, I quite like learning.
-Topics historical, natural, human, physics, astronomical, industrial, mundane, neat and collectable, avocational, pragmatic and practical and so much more.
+Topics historical, natural, human, geographical and cultural, physics, astronomical, industrial, military, mundane, neat and collectable, avocational, pragmatic and practical and so much more.
 To this end, as of now, I watch youtube videos and do simple reseach – most often by browsing Wikipedia, or just going wherever google takes me.

 Jedenkrát dávno šel pustinou muž.. a na pravým místě tam vykácel buš; z klád postavil dům, že měl sílu jak býk, a rozoral zem jako válečník...